ucf-sttc/navsim/navsim-envs/aar.md

 # AAR Module Instructions

 Instruction on how to use the ARORA AAR mode
 The AAR mode uses the vector observation files created by the navsim environment.
-Insure that you execute navsim with the –save_vector_obs, this will store a file called vec_obs.csv
+Ensure that you execute navsim with the –save_vector_obs, this will store a file called vec_obs.csv
 1. Execute the berlin executable, currently with the release name AAR in the release.
 Use the -playback switch
    ![](aar_images/f8f1a427.png)